dnsimple/dnsimple-support/content/articles/dmarc-record.markdown

 Enter the subdomain part of the hostname in the "Name" field.
 The subdomain is everything to the left of your domain name.

 <tip>
-Your subdomain should be `_dmarc.` The leading underbar character is required.
+Your subdomain should be `_dmarc`.
+The leading underscore character is required.
 </tip>